 - there is much more to breastfeeding than the milk.
 Breastfeeding is a close, intimate, physical and emotional relationship between two people who usually love each other very much.

 But the lactation aid is difficult to use

-This is not really true, or rather, perhaps I should say, that this should not be true, because I know that many women have found it difficult.
+This is not really true, or rather, perhaps we should say, that this should not be true, because we do know that many women have found it difficult.
 I will return to this question later in this discussion.